Platform of the New Jersey Libertarian Party

 Transition: We oppose the issuance by the government of an identity card, to be required for any purpose, such as employment, voting, or border crossing.
 We oppose the collection and use of biometric identification.
 We also oppose the use of the Social Security Number as a personal identification code.

 We call for repeal of laws and regulations requiring or prohibiting private employers’ screening prospective or current employees, as this is a matter between privately contracting parties.
-We further oppose government requiring employers to collect information and report on their employees.
+We further oppose government requiring employers to collect information and report on their employees and/or business associates.

 Issue: Government’s usurpation of activities rightfully carried on by families weakens the growth and effectiveness of voluntary social institutions and replaces them by transferring responsibility to bureaucracies that do not efficiently or adequately accomplish their stated goals.